TimTheTerrible/TankBot/README.md

 TankBot

-An AVR-based tracked robot for inspeting confined spaces
+An AVR-based tracked robot for inspection of confined spaces